redjo99/flutter/_posts/2023-02-28-Github-Blog.md

 Hello!
 I'm 4star, who is trying to get a job in the software field.

 I'm trying to record what I've studied so that I can use as a portfolio, and I'm posting it in the form of blog like this in the hope that it will become a path for junior developers.
+So, the first thing I should study is how to make a GitHub blog.

 **Here is some bold text**